 23:38 The radio telescope in Green Bank, West Virginia, United States of America, begins to hear the signal from the UHF auxiliary antenna in the rear shield of the Phoenix.

 23:39 The Phoenix's auxiliary cruise module (with tanks, engines, solar panels, transmitters, etc., used in the journey from Earth to Mars) separates and is discarded.

 23:40 Computers rotate the spacecraft so that the heat shield is in the proper position for reentry.

-23:47 The ship begins to enter the atmosphere of Mars.
+23:47 The spacecraft begins to enter the atmosphere of Mars.

-23:47 to 23:49 The plasma (hot electrified gas) formed around the ship interrupts radio communications.
+23:47 to 23:49 The plasma (hot electrified gas) formed around the spacecraft interrupts radio communications.
 Maximum heat and deceleration.

 23:50 The hypersonic phase ends and the speed has fallen to supersonic.
 The parachute is deployed.

 23:50 The heat shield separates, unusable after strong ablation.

 23:51 The onboard radar is activated, to measure height and speeds relative to the ground.

 23:53 The spacecraft separates from the parachute and back shield.